Brittanny Dinkins: Club career

 In July 2020, Dinkins signed with Hélios VS Basket of the SB League.
 She was the league's fifth best scorer, 21.2 points along with 5.2 rebounds, 4.7 assists and 2.5 steals in 26 games.
 She helped the club to the Swiss Cup final and to the league semifinals.

 In June 2021, Dinkins signed with Misr Insurance of the Egyptian Superleague.

 In May 2022, she signed with Al Zamalek Cairo of the Egyptian Superleague.
 In September 2022, she signed with Jordanian club Orthodox Amman to play with the club in the play Arab Club Championships in Tunisia the same month.

 In January 2023, Dinkins returned to Iceland and signed with Fjölnir.
 On 19 February, she scored 46 points in a loss against Valur.
 In 11 games, she averaged 23.5 points, 8.0 rebounds and 6.1 assists per game.

 In July 2024, Dinkins signed with Úrvalsdeild club Njarðvík.
 On 22 January 2024, she posted 48 points, 11 rebounds and 11 assists in a win against Stjarnan.
 On 22 March 2025, she won the Icelandic Cup for the second time after Njarðvík beat Grindavík in the Cup finals.
 She was named the Cup finals MVP after posting a triple double with 31 points, 10 rebounds and 10 assists.
 After the regular season, she was named the Úrvalsdeild Foreign Player of the Year for the second time.

 She returned to Njarðvík the following season and on 27 September 2025, she won the Icelandic Super Cup with the team.

+On 17 May 2026, she won the Icelandic championship for the first time.

+On 26 september 2026, she won her fourth Super Cup after Njarðvík defeated Keflavík, 83-78, in the Super Cup final.